marcopellegrinoit/predict-weather-code/README.md

 ## Data Sources

-The weather data, including historical records, daily updates, and forecast features is sourced from [Open-Meteo](https://open-meteo.com/en/docs).
+The weather data, including historical records, daily updates, and forecast features is freely sourced from [Open-Meteo](https://open-meteo.com/en/docs).

 Retrieved features for each day: